The Ultimate Sourdough Roundup: Use It All, Bake It All

 - Biscuits: I actually make my standard biscuit recipe, just add in some discard and ferment overnight for tangy, fluffy sourdough biscuits.

-- Muffins & cakes: Add ½ cup discard to the batter; it blends seamlessly.
+- Muffins & cakes: Add ½ cup discard to the muffin batter; it blends seamlessly.

 - Pancakes: A spoonful of starter makes them taste like diner-style buttermilk pancakes, or try my fluffy American pancake recipe with a half cup of starter mixed in.